 Arts and Entertainment was the industry with the highest number of websites on HTTPS in our top 5,000.
 The industries with the highest percentage of HTTPS were Finance, Internet and Telecom, and Business and Industrial.
 The industries with the lowest percentages of HTTPS usage were News and Sports.

 You can also see how prevalent HTTPS is among these industries on a daily rate with the SEMrush Sensor.
-If you go scroll down the page and find where it says “SERP Structure, %” you can follow the percentage of HTTPS pages ranking on Google’s first pages.
-If you click on any of the industries from the list to the left, the data will populate to show that industry’s SERP structure.
+If you scroll down the page and find where it says “SERP Structure, %” you can follow the percentage of HTTPS pages ranking on Google’s first pages.
+Click on any of the industries from the list to the left to populate the data showing that industry’s SERP structure.